AMSP-04/NETN-LOG/NETN-LOG.md

 ## Purpose

-The NETN LOG module provides a common standard interface for negotiation, delivery and acceptance of logistics services where service providers and consumers are represented in different systems in a federated distributed simulation.
+The NETN LOG module provides a common standard interface for negotiation, delivery and acceptance of logistics services between federates modelling different entities involved in the service transaction.
+E.g a simulator models the transport of a unit modelled in another simulator.

 ## Scope